vishwasgosain/vishwasgosain.github.io/index.md

 ---

-### Look Ahead Carry Adder using Diode Free Adiabatic Logic
+### Look Ahead Carry Adder using Diode Free Adiabatic Logic  [Detailed Report](https://drive.google.com/file/d/1cH0pE8dOjilJZnOxzqNbVQ4cEMfUwHle/view?usp=sharing)
 Implemented a look ahead adder using low power DFAL family.
 Performance of the circuit was compared with CMOS technology at 180nm tech. node across varying frequency and load capacitance.
 Maximum Power reduction of 45.7% and maximum Power Delay Product reduction of 31.4% was achieved using the proposed implementation.

 ![heyddd](https://github.com/vishwasgosain/vishwasgosain.github.io/blob/master/images/dfal.gif?raw=true)

 ---

-### On-board precise setup-hold time measurement using FPGA
+### On-board precise setup-hold time measurement using FPGA  [Detailed Report](https://drive.google.com/file/d/1su02_c185ozNBOnf9pZ00MRfLflcoQdR/view?usp=sharing)
 In this project, a versatile solution for testing setup and hold time of critical paths in digital designs was proposed using FPGA.
 Using buffers, the proposed setup provides flexibility to maneuver the step size of the test signal’s delay using coarse and fine delay for evaluating the setup and hold time, which is lucrative in testing devices with higher variations in timing parameters accurately.